Themed Gardens on Four and a Half Acres

 Moss Garden, Stumpery and Whimsical Teacup Fountains

 These parts of the Shade Garden have their own identity.
 The Moss Garden has a whimsical teapot themed fountain and teacup.
 The neighboring Stumpery contains roots and stumps from fallen trees that are upturned and then surrounded by ferns and epimediums.
 Beloved by Victorian gardeners, stumperies fit right in with the 1887 date of the house.
-The most famous stumperies are in England – one at Biddulph Grange in Staffordshire and at the other at Highgrove – the garden of Prince Charles.
+The most famous stumperies are in England – one at Biddulph Grange in Staffordshire and at the other at Highgrove – the garden of King Charles III.

 The Herb Garden – Useful and Beautiful